Investigating non-Keplerian motion in flare events with astrometric data: Datasets and Methods

 The Schwarzschild black hole is considered in this study, where $f(r)=1-2M/r$, because current GRAVITY dataset seems difficult to constrain the black hole spin \cite{abuter2018detection,yfantis2024hot}.

-The hotspots in circular orbits could be the most promising models, since hotspot can corotate with the accretion disks as suggested in Refs.~\cite{abuter2018detection,abuter2023polarimetry}.
+The hotspots in circular orbits could be the most promising models, since it corotates with the accretion disks as suggested in Refs.~\cite{abuter2018detection,abuter2023polarimetry}.
 Angular velocity of hotspots induced by pure gravitational force is $\omega_K\equiv u^{(\text{cir}),\phi}/ u^{(\text{cir}),t}=(m/r_0^3)^{1/2}$.
 It is consistent with the results in Newtonian gravity, referred as to Keplerian motion.
-In the case of deviations from Keplerian motion, the four-velocity of hotspots can be rewritten in the following form,
+In the case of deviations from Keplerian motion, the four-velocity of hotspots can be rewritten in the form of

 where the parameter $\omega/\omega_K>1$ denotes the super-Keplerian motions, and $\omega/\omega_K<1$ denotes the sub-Keplerian motions.
-Additionally, there is a possibility that the indication of non-Keplerian motions might originate from non-circular orbits.
-Therefore, we also consider the hotspot moving along planar geodesic orbits.
+Beside above circular motion, there is also a possibility that the indication of non-Keplerian motions might originate from non-circular orbits.
+Therefore, we consider the hotspot moving along planar geodesic orbits.
 In this case, the initial four-velocity can be written as

 where $L$ is the angular momentum, and $r_0$ is the initial radius of the hotspot orbits, In the following analysis, we consider two orbital models: the hotspot is set to move either along a circular orbit or along a geodesic, both confined to the equatorial plane.